 Hint in the Updates Settings Page

-Windows seems to be telling us that on metered connections, they’ll download only limited updates which save you precious bandwidth on Wifi connections which are “metered”.
+Windows seems to be telling us that on metered connections, they’ll download only limited updates, which save you precious bandwidth on Wifi connections that are “metered”.

 Setup Metered Wifi

 All you have to do is go to Settings > Network & Internet > Wifi and select the Wifi Connection you want to set as metered and go to the properties of that Wifi Connection.
 Scroll down till you see Set as Metered connection toggle switch and turn it on.
 This setting will tell Windows not to use this Wifi connection to download non-critical updates.